 A parent or legal guardian must accompany any person under 18 years of age, unless the minor is the offspring of the inmate receiving the visit.
 An original birth certificate that includes both parents names must be presented at each visit.
 Photocopies are not acceptable.
 The escorting adult is responsible for the behavior of the minor visitor.
 The escorting adult will, at no time, leave a child unattended while visiting an inmate.
 Correctional staff do not supervise visiting minors.

 Visitors believed to be under the influence of drugs or alcohol will not be permitted to visit or to remain on facility grounds.

 All visitors are expected to use good judgment in their dress.
 No provocative clothing will be allowed.
 If a person’s dress is questionable, the Shift Commander shall determine if the attire is acceptable.
 If determined unacceptable, the Shift Commander will cancel the visit.
 Shoes are required.
 Hats, with the exception of religious headgear, and outer garments must be secured before the visit begins.
-Please view the Lehigh County Prison Visitor Dress Code for more information.
+Please view the Lehigh County Jail Visitor Dress Code for more information.